 - Revision of Regulations for Interagency Cooperation

 Aug.
 21, 2019 Environmental groups file a lawsuit challenging the three final rules released on August 12.
-The complaint alleges that “[t]he revised regulations violate the plain language and overarching purpose of the ESA; they also lack any reasoned basis and are arbitrary and capricious under the Administrative Procedure Act,” and it also alleges the agencies violated NEPA when creating the regulations.
+The complaint alleges that the rules violate “the plain language and overarching purpose of the ESA” and the Administrative Procedure Act.
+It also alleges the agencies violated NEPA when creating the regulations.
 Center for Biological Diversity, et. al. v.
 Bernhardt, et. al., Case No. 3:19-cv-05206 (N. D. Cal.).

 Oct.
-7, 2019 The U.S. Fish and Wildlife Service announces its findings that twelve species, including plants and animals, did not warrant listing protections under the Endangered Species Act.
+7, 2019 The FWS announces its findings that twelve species, including plants and animals, did not warrant listing protections under the Endangered Species Act.
 These decisions are some of the first to be made in accordance with the agency’s new rule, Revision of the Regulations for Listing Species and Designating Critical Habitat.

 Oct.
-25, 2019 The U.S. Fish and Wildlife Service petitions the Supreme Court to review a Ninth Circuit order compelling the agency to disclose draft documents, under the Freedom of Information Act (FOIA), from an ESA Section 7 consultation process.
-The agency argues it does not have to disclose documents reflecting its deliberative process, particularly where the agency proposes an action and later modifies it.
-The Ninth Circuit held that exception does not apply to draft documents.
+25, 2019 The FWS petitions the Supreme Court to review a Ninth Circuit order compelling the agency to disclose draft documents, under the Freedom of Information Act (FOIA), from an ESA Section 7 consultation process.
 Fish & Wildlife Serv. v.
 Sierra Club, No. 19-547.